akortman/cyanengine/README.md

     - catch2: https://github.com/catchorg/Catch2
     - {fmt}: https://github.com/fmtlib/fmt
 3. Build those projects using CMake into the ./library directory within cyanengine.
+4. Run cyanengine's code generation with `./generate_code.cmd`, or if you're not on Windows, run the python script:
+    - `python util/codegen/codegen.py -i cyan/codegen -o cyan/generated` (run in project root)
-4. Build cyanengine with CMake.
+5. Build cyanengine with CMake.
     - As this project is (as of right now) solely worked on by myself on my (Windows 10) system, if the project isn't building after following steps, please let me know (april.kortman@gmail.com).
 When the project is more complete I'll be testing it on several different systems, as well as writing a script to automate the dependency